-The primary sources of EPCOR's greenhouse gas emissions relate to powering and heating our treatment plants and building facilities, and operating our vehicle and equipment fleet.
-The Company is proactive in seeking ways to reduce its greenhouse gas footprint and in October 2020, final approval was received by EPCOR to construct a solar farm to power its E.L.
+The primary sources of EPCOR's greenhouse gas emissions relate to powering and heating our treatment plants, distribution of water and building facilities, and operating our vehicle and equipment fleet.
+The Company is proactive in seeking ways to reduce its greenhouse gas footprint and in early 2021, EPCOR began construction of a solar farm to power its E.L.
 Smith WTP in southwest Edmonton as an environmentally friendly alternative to using electricity generated from fossil fuels.
 Once complete, the project will reduce the greenhouse gas emissions generated by the Company's Edmonton operations by 20%.